Kuuuube/japanese_text_analyzer/README.md

 Number of kanji characters: 10952
 Number of unique kanji: 1082
-Number of unique kanji appearing only once: 285 (26.34% of unique kanji) Number of words in total: 29219
+Number of unique kanji appearing only once: 285 (26.34% of unique kanji) Number of words in total: 25204
-Number of unique words: 3519 (12.04% of all words) Number of words appearing only once: 2035 (57.83% of unique words) Average volume length in characters: 14603 (3 total volumes) Average page length in characters: 103 (422 total pages) Average textbox length in characters: 11 (Shortest: 1) (Longest: 254)
+Number of unique words: 3519 (13.96% of all words) Number of words appearing only once: 2018 (57.35% of unique words) Average volume length in characters: 14603 (3 total volumes) Average page length in characters: 103 (422 total pages) Average textbox length in characters: 11 (shortest: 1) (longest: 254) (4302 total textboxes)
 ```

 `word_list.csv`